 There are newer contraceptive methods in the pipeline, such as the much-publicized but not-yet-seen male contraceptive pill.
 Systemic male contraceptives have proven tricky.
 As men are continuously producing sperm, the physiology of contraception is not as straightforward as it is in women.
 Possible approaches include blocking hormonal control over testicular cell function, stopping sperm production by altering seminiferous tubule function, and blocking maturation, functioning, or transport of sperm [4].
 Side effects and acceptability must also be taken into account.

-There have been reported studies on a new transdermal gel for men, containing testosterone and progestin.
-Preliminary research showed that it reduced sperm concentration to ≤ 1 million/mL [53].
+There have been reported studies on a new transdermal gel for men, containing testosterone and nestorone.
+Preliminary research showed that it reduced sperm concentration to ≤ 1 million/mL[14; 53].
+There were no serious adverse effects in initial studies, and a phase 2b clinical trial with 222 men found that the gel achieved the target sperm count within 15 weeks [75].